Introduction

 Stresses Related to Course Assessments

 Time allocated for academic work seemed to the enough according to 19 (44.2%) respondents; 7 (16.3%) of them did not agree or disagree; 17 (39.5%) of the participants said the time for classwork was not enough.
 When asked whether work assigned to them was too much, 32.6% of the participants disagreed; 23.5% were undecided, and 43.9% agreed that work assigned was too much.
 On the question about catching up on academic work, 19 (44.2%) disagreed; 6 (14%) neither agreed nor disagreed, and 18 (41.8%) agreed that they were unable to catch up when they are behind in class.
-Most participants representing 55.8% said they had enough time to relax before submitting their formal assessments; 25.6% disapproved of the question; while 18.5% of them were undecided on this question.
+The majority of participants, or 55.8%, stated that they had adequate time to unwind before turning in their official assessments; 25.6% disagreed with the question, and 18.5% were unsure.

 Table 3